j4y/developerportal/pages/platforms/ios.md

 * 	<b>AFFECTIVA SDK LICENSE AGREEMENT.pdf</b>, the license agreement file.
 * 	<b>Powered By Affectiva Logos</b> is a folder that contains the Powered By Affectiva logos for inclusion in apps as outlined in the license agreement.
+* 	<b>Framework_Device/Affdex.framework</b>, the Affdex SDK framework for armv7 and arm64 device targets.
+You should link against this framework if you are submitting your app to the App Store.
+* 	<b>Framework_Simulator/Affdex.framework</b>, the Affdex SDK framework for i386 and x86_64 simulator targets.
+You can link against this framework if you only intend to use the simulator.
-* 	<b>Affdex.framework</b>, the Affdex SDK framework that your app will link against.
+* 	<b>Framework_Universal/Affdex.framework</b>, the Affdex SDK framework for both device and simulator targets.
+You can link against this framework if you want to test your app on both the simulator and on a device.
 Affectiva makes source available for sample applications that use the SDK.
 You can find these source examples on our GitHub site: https://github.com/Affectiva/ios-sdk-samples

 ## Requirements & Dependencies